Nancy Pelosi says she is traumatized by hammer attack on her husband Paul

 "Sadly a violent man broke into our family home yesterday morning, demanded to confront me and brutally attacked my husband Paul.
 Our children, our grandchildren and I are heartbroken and traumazied by the life threatening attack on our Pop.
 We are grateful for the quick response of law enforcement and emergency services and for the life-saving medical care he is receiving.

-"Please know that your prayers and warm wishes are a comfort to oru family and helping Paul make progress with his recovery.
+"Please know that your prayers and warm wishes are a comfort to our family and helping Paul make progress with his recovery.
 His condition continues to imrpove.

 "We are also comforted by these words from the Book of Isaiah: "Do not fear, for I am with you.
 Do not be dismayed, for I am your God.
 I will strengthen you and help you.
 I will uphold you with my righteous right hand."